Project Description & Co-Benefits:

 Duke Carbon Offsets Initiative (DCOI), a branch of Sustainable Duke, in collaboration with Urban Offsets (http://www.urbanoffsets.co/)

 Duke Carbon Offsets Initiative – Urban Forestry Carbon Offset Protocol, V 2.0

 This protocol applies to trees that are planted within the boundary of an urban area as defined by the United States Census Bureau.
 In order to generate carbon offsets, said plantings must be additional as compared to a business-as-usual scenario in the absence of a carbon offset market.
 Once planted, trees are monitored for a minimum of 40 years to ensure that the carbon they sequester is stored ‘permanently’.
 The amount of carbon captured by each tree is estimated using the U.S. Forest Service Tree Carbon Calculator or i-Tree Planting Calculator.

 Cost per Offset ($ per mtCO2e):

 # of Total Offsets:

-First DCOI project started in 2016 - no recorded offsets yet.
+First DCOI project started in 2016 - no verified offsets yet.